dzakyputra/dzakyputra-com/content/blog/keep-making-personal-bests.md

 I wonder what other things I've been improving at without realizing it, just because I haven't been tracking them.
 Do I get better at work?
 Do I get better as a friend?
 Do I get better at being a human in general?
 Well, I guess it's a great idea for an app 🧐.

 <!-- Keep improving -->
-Hitting that number felt awesome, it was like a reminder to me to **Keep Making Personal Bests**, not only in running, but in every aspect of my life.
+Hitting that number felt awesome, it was like a reminder to me to **keep making personal bests**, not only in running, but in every aspect of my life.

 Isn't that what life is about, being a better version of yourself every day?